Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Controller Support - Is there controller support?**
   - No. Due to equipment and platform variations, controllers are unsupported.
 Use Steam Input and this [Unofficial Controller Preset](https://discord.com/channels/1247305852738736219/1247325147950747699/1320630774265020457).

+- **Console Commands - Can I safely use console commands when playing?**
+  - No. Almost all console commands can have unintended downstream consequences.
+Using console commands will void any support.

 - **Crippled - How do I heal crippled limbs?**
   - Visit a doctor.
   - Use a Doctor's Bag or Splint.